noynaert/csc346handouts/01_DataExchange/CSV/01_CSV_030_FileFormat.md

 One solution to the delimiter problem is to use something like the pipe symbol ( | ) which is less common in text.

-Perhaps the most useful delimeter is the tab ( '\t' ) character.
+Perhaps the most useful delimiter is the tab ( '\t' ) character.
 This is not embedded in text.
 In addition, spreadsheets use the tab to move between columns, and thus tabs usually can't be embedded in text.
 Tabs are also a standard ASCII character so they are supported in almost every programming language down to assembly language.